Khovanov homotopy type, Burnside category, and products: Introduction

 Theorems~\ref{thm:disjoint-union} and~\ref{thm:connect-sum} follow easily. \Corollary{Kh-squares} follows immediately from these theorems and computations in~\cite{RS-steenrod}.
 We also obtain, via a TQFT-style argument, that the Khovanov homotopy type of the mirror knot $m(K)$ is the Spanier-Whitehead dual to the Khovanov homotopy type of $K$ (\Theorem{mirror}).
 Finally, \Corollary{top-appl} follows from these results, the refined $s$ invariant in~\cite{RS-s-invariant}, the computations in~\cite{RS-steenrod}, and a brief further argument.

-This paper is organized as follows. \Section{review} has background on flow categories and related topics, on Khovanov homology, on some (2-)category theory and categories of interest, and on relevant facts about homotopy colimits.
-In \Section{cubical} we introduce a special class of flow categories, cubical flow categories, which live over the cube, and give a reformulation of the Cohen-Jones-Segal realization for this class of flow categories (``cubical realization'').
+This paper is organized as follows.
+We collect some basic notation in \Section{basic-notation}. \Section{review} has background on the cube category and the Khovanov construction, the latter of which is not needed again until \Section{Kh-htpy} except in some examples.
+Other background appears at the beginning of the section in which it is first used.
+In \Section{cubical}, after recalling the basics of flow categories, we introduce a special class of them, cubical flow categories, which live over the cube, and give a reformulation of the Cohen-Jones-Segal realization for this class of flow categories (``cubical realization'').
 (The Khovanov flow category of~\cite{RS-khovanov} is a cubical flow category; this is a crucial tool in its construction.)
 In \Section{realize-functor} we show that cubical flow categories are equivalent to $2$-functors from the cube to the Burnside category, and give a different, choice-free way to realize such a functor.
 In \Section{smaller-cube} we give a smaller but less canonical way to realize a $2$-functor from the cube to the Burnside category, and prove the two ways to realize such a functor are equivalent. \Section{cubical-to-cubes} shows that the realization from \Section{smaller-cube} agrees with the cubical realization from \Section{cubical}. \Section{Kh-htpy} is a brief interlude to summarize these results and recall the Khovanov homotopy type. \Section{HKK} shows that these realizations agree with the Hu-Kriz-Kriz-construction~\cite{HKK-Kh-htpy}.

 In Sections~\ref{sec:Kh-disj-union}--\ref{sec:applications} we use these reformulated realizations to prove new properties of the Khovanov homotopy type.
 The realizations of the product (smash product) and disjoint union (wedge sum) of functors from the cube to the Burnside category have properties as one would expect; \Section{Kh-disj-union} uses these properties to study the Khovanov homotopy type of a disjoint union and connected sum, Theorems~\ref{thm:disjoint-union},~\ref{thm:connect-sum}, and~\ref{thm:unred-con-sum}, and verifies \Corollary{Kh-squares}. \Section{mirror} uses a TQFT-style argument suggested by the referee for~\cite{RS-steenrod} to deduce a formula for the Khovanov homotopy type of a mirror, verifying another conjecture from~\cite{RS-khovanov}.
 Finally, \Section{applications} gives an additivity property for the refined $s$ invariant introduced in~\cite{RS-s-invariant} and obtains \Corollary{top-appl}.